 The control issues are often compulsive, obsessive, manipulative, passive aggressive, which are symptoms of a mood disorder.

-The reason being if they don’t dictate others, what they fear is their wellbeing will spiral out of control, and their precisely detailed lives would fall apart.
+If they don’t dictate others, what they fear is their well-being will spiral out of control.
+Then their precisely detailed lives would fall apart.

 Traits Of A Control Freak

-You may know of a few, as these types are prevalent everywhere in all walks of life, and you can’t avoid them such as a coworker or sibling.
+You may know of a few, as these types are prevalent everywhere in all walks of life.

 These individuals at times, don’t even realize or consider themselves to be control freaks until they’re told, and then become offended.